iftekharanwar/SCOPE-Besthackathon/DOCUMENTATION.md

-# Smart Insurance Claim Routing Assistant - Technical Documentation
+# SCOPE Assistant - Technical Documentation

 ## 1. System Overview

-The Smart Insurance Claim Routing Assistant is a **prototype** system designed to automate the processing and routing of insurance claims.
+The SCOPE Assistant is a **prototype** system designed to automate the processing and routing of insurance claims.
 It demonstrates how AI and rule-based systems can be used to extract information from claim submissions, analyze risk factors, and route claims to appropriate departments.

 **Important Note**: This is a prototype implementation with an in-memory database.
 In a production environment, this would be replaced with a persistent database system and additional security measures.